 The first foray into language arts begins with the introduction of the letters and sounds they make at the beginning of 1st grade, accompanied by storytelling, giving the children an entry into the rich oral tradition of world cultures.
 The students learn how to write: letters become words, then short sentences, which become paragraphs.
 Our unique approach ensures that reading stems from a deep understanding of the elements of story, creating avid readers.
-By 4th grade, students are beginning to write research papers, and by eighth grade, they will be reading and discussing books such as The Autobiography of Frederick Douglass and A Tale of Two Cities.
+By 4th grade, students are beginning to write research papers.

-In math, 1st-graders delve into the qualities of numbers.
+In math, 1st graders delve into the qualities of numbers.
 How is one different from two?
 What is “threeness”?
 Then a foundation (grounded in practical activities) is built for the operations of addition, subtraction, multiplication, and division.
 Students progress to the ability to compute with numbers, use measurement, understand fractions and negative numbers, and learn to solve formulas.
-Finally, in middle school, students complete the language of algebra before entering High School.

 Our holistic approach extends to the math curriculum in many ways.
 Students learn about fractions while learning how to read music, with its whole and half notes.
 Lessons on geometry include biographies of early geometers and ancient cultures, and students learn to use a compass and straightedge to make geometric constructions and proofs.
 Correlations with art, architecture, business, and culture are explored, whether students are developing their own small business to raise funds for a local charity, or working to understand how the golden mean relates to ancient Greek temples.
 Math explains the world around us, and our teachers keep this connection alive for our students.

 The study of science begins with observation, through nature study blocks in the First and Second Grades.
 Children observe the wonders of the changing seasons in the woods surrounding the school and learn to be aware of their surroundings, including local flora and fauna.
-Third-graders deepen their learning about agriculture with weekly visits to our local farm, and end the year with a five-day trip working on a biodynamic farm near Hudson, NY.
-Formal studies in the sciences continue with zoology in 4th grade, botany in 5th, geology and astronomy in 6th, human physiology and anatomy in 7th and 8th, while chemistry is studied in both 7th and 8th grades.
+Third graders deepen their learning about agriculture with weekly visits to our local farm, and end the year with a five-day trip working on a biodynamic farm near Hudson, NY.
+Formal studies in the sciences continue with zoology in 4th grade and botany in 5th.

 Geography, Culture, and History